Finite group actions on abelian groups of finite Morley rank: Enveloping algebras enter the scene

-Another important player is the enveloping algebra of $G$ on $V$, that is, the $\bF_p$-algebra $E$ generated in ${\rm End}_{\bF_p} V$ by elements of $G$, or, which is the same, the image of $R$ in ${\rm End}_{\bF_p} V$.
-Both $R$ and $E$ are finite dimensional algebras over $\bF_p$, and their action of $V$ is smoothly irreducible and the action of $E$ on $V$ is also faithful.
-We shall treat $V$ as a right $R$-module and right $E$-module, enlarging the signature of the language, will treat elements from $R$ and $E$ as function symbols.
+Both $A$ and $R$ are finite dimensional algebras over $\bF_p$, their action on $V$ is smooth while the action of $R$ on $V$ is also faithful.
+We shall treat $V$ as a right $A$-module and right $R$-module, and, enlarging the signature of the language, we will treat elements from $A$ and $R$ as function symbols.

+A finite-dimensional associative algebra over a finite field $\mathbb{F}_p$ of prime order $p$ is the same as a finite ring of characteristic $p$.
+Their structure is of course well known.
+We will need a definition of the \emph{Jacobson radical} $J(R)$ of a finite dimensional algebra $R$ over a field: $J$ is the intersection of all maximal left ideals of $R$.
+It can be proved that $J$ is an ideal, and, moreover, $J$ can be characterised as the set of all elements $r\in R$ such that $Mr = 0$ for every simple (or irreducible, which is the same) $R$-module $M$.

+\begin{fact}[{Wedderburn-Maltsev Theorem, \cite[Theorem VI.2.1]{Drozd-Kirichenko1994}}] Let $R$ be a finite-dimensional associative algebra with identity $1$ over a finite field\/ $\mathbb{F}_p$ of prime order $p$ and $J$ its Jacobson radical.
+Then \bi \item[(a)] $R = J+S$ where $S$ is a semisimple algebra, $J\cap S = 0$ and $S$ is the direct sum of matrix algebras